danieljakubovitz/Brand_classification/README.md

 The dictionary classes_dict in the main file should match the classes in the dataset csv file.

 ### Training:
+command line example:

-python main.py -train data_directory_path
+python main.py --mode train --baseline_dir "data"

 The saved model will appear in a "saved_model" directory.

 ### Inference:
+command line example:

-python main.py -predict image_to_predict_path
+python main.py --mode predict --image_path "data/images/image_0.jpg"

 ### Evaluation metrics:
 The trained model is evaluated using the following metrics: